barryclark/jekyll-now/about.md

 Primarily, my strengths are HTML, CSS, jQuery and custom Wordpress theme development, including responsive and adaptive layouts.
 I design and write when I have the time, too, so seeing a website through from start to finish isn't unfamiliar territory.

-If you're interested in working with me independently, and would like some hand-picked examples that I think may interest you and illustrate how I might be able to contribute to your project, please feel free to send me an [email](mailto:matt@thinkontheclock.com).
+If you're interested in working with me independently, and would like some hand-picked examples that I think may interest you and illustrate how I might be able to contribute to your project, please feel free to send me an [email](mailto:matt@thinkontheclock.com), or visit my [professional site](http://thinkontheclock.com) for more information.

 Over the years I've worked on a large number of projects, both personal and professional.
 If you'd like to look at a good chunk of the sites I've worked on in a professional capacity (mostly WordPress, static sites templated with PHP, web design, and content architecture), please take a look [here](http://highlandmultimedia.com/portfolio/).